vera-rykalina/vera-rykalina/README.md

 - 👋 Hi, I’m Vera.
-I am research scientist with the major focus on HIV.
+I am a research scientist with the major focus on HIV.
 - 👀 I’m interested in Bioinformatics and Machine Learning.
 - 🌱 I’m currently working on creating pipelines, using Nextflow.